infracost/docs/docs/integrations/environment_variables.md

   ```

 ### INFRACOST_PARALLELISM
 If using multiple projects using a [config_file](/docs/multi_project/config_file) this limits the number of projects processed in parallel.
-By default the parallelization level is set to 4×CPU count (max 16).
+By default the parallelization level is set to 4×CPU count but capped at 16.
 To help with debugging set this to `1` so that the projects are processed synchronously.

 #### CI/CD integrations